SilvestriStefano/coreEntropy_neighborIFS/README.md

 [THEORY SLIDES](https://slides.com/silvas/qsconjcoreentropy)

 ## TODOs :
+- [ ] write python code to calculate the Core Entropy
 - [ ] refactor the KneadToRat function
 - [ ] create python modules from the code in the jupyter notebooks
 - [ ] make some example on how to use this code